Ute Vinzing: Honour and stage farewell

 Vinzing was awarded the title of Kammersängerin.
 In October 1993 she retired from the stage with a gala concert in the Lübecker Holstentorhalle.
 She sang excerpts from Die Walküre and Götterdämmerung, in which her long-time stage colleagues Donald McIntyre (Wotan) and Spas Wenkoff (Siegfried) were her partners.

 Private life

 Vinzing was married to the musician and music professor Claus Rößner (1936-2016), whom she had met during her engagement in Lübeck.
 From 1961 to 1971 Rößner was musical assistant to Karl Böhm in Bayreuth, later first Kapellmeister in Lübeck and professor in Lübeck for choral singing at the Universität der Künste Berlin.

 Repertoire

 Vinzing was esteemed as a dramatic soprano, and as a Wagner singer.
 She was one of the few "real highly dramatic singers" in the German-speaking world.
 In the course of her career she sang about 50 different roles.
-Later in her career she reduced her repertoire to about ten to twelve core roles, mainly in Wagner and Strauss (among others Brünnhilde, Isolde, Ortrud, Kundry, Elektra,the Dyer's Wife).
+Later in her career she reduced her repertoire to about ten to twelve core roles, mainly in Wagner and Strauss (among others Brünnhilde, Isolde, Ortrud, Kundry, Elektra, and the Dyer's Wife).
 Due to the difficulty of her roles, Vinzing limited her performances to about 35-40 evenings per year.